im-mou/quicktik/README.md

 ## Motivation

-This project is just a learning exercise to improve my design and development skills using react, next.js and more libraries that I don't get a chance to use at work.
+This project is just a learning exercise to improve my design and development skills using react, next.js, lerna, yarn workspaces and other tech and libraries that I don't get a chance to use at work.

-This project is a kind of an over-engineered to-do list.
+> Note: This project is a kind of an over-engineered to-do list don't take it too seriously.

 <br />
 <br />